 Fire Safety Regulations in Rental Property

-Following October the 1st 2015 and the introduction of the The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 all rental properties have specific regulations concerning smoke and CO alarms.
+Following the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 which came into force on the 1st October 2015 all rental properties are covered by specific regulations concerning smoke and CO alarms.

 HMO (House in Multiple Occupation) have additional safety and fire regulations to follow with the Fire Safety Order 2005 requiring landlord to perform certain duties including a Risk Assessment on their HMO in respect to fire safety.